 PDF import supports both raster and vector data.
 When using the materials database, the same rules apply as for printing using the materials database.
 Red vectors will be interpreted as cut vectors, blue vectors as scribe vectors and all other color vectors will be converted to raster data unless the "all strokes as vectors" option is selected in which case all vectors will be imported as vectors and non red or blue vectors will be converted to red vectors.
 All non-black raster data will be grayscaled.
-When using the manual controls, all colors will be imported as vectors regardless of line width and will use the laser settings mapped from the color table.
+When using the manual controls, all colors will be mapped to the color table for laser settings.
+When using the "all strokes as vectors" option with the manual controls all vectors will be imported as vectors regardless of line width and will use the laser settings mapped from the color table.
 PDF import process uses the selected image density (manual controls) for raster data only and vector data is preserved as vector data at the highest resolution regardless of image density selection.